-Boston is so centrally located in New England.
-It’s the perfect spot for a family vacation because you’ll be able to see a wide variety of family attractions, including cultural and historic spots.
+Boston is so centrally located in New England that it’s the perfect spot for a family vacation.
+There, you’ll be able to see a wide variety of family attractions, including cultural and historic spots.

-Disclosure: Note that we’ve received complimentary admission to some of the Boston day trips and attractions mentioned here.
+Disclosure: We’ve received complimentary admission to some of the Boston day trips and attractions mentioned here.
 All opinions are my own.
-This post contains affiliate links and a purchase through one of these links may result in a commission paid to us.
+This post contains affiliate links, and a purchase through one of these links may result in a commission being paid to us.

 The Best Day Trips From Boston